Philip F. Mangano: Career

 Mangano initiated interagency and community collaborations with the U.S. Conference of Mayors, the National League of Cities, the National Association of Counties, and the National Governors Association, focused on replication of the interagency council strategy in every state and encouraging local governments to partner in over 350 plans to end homelessness.

 In 2004, he initiated international discussion on homelessness with the creation of regular tri-partite meetings with peers in government and research in the UK, Canada, and Australia.

+Since its launch in 2008 to house homeless veterans, Mangano has advocated for the HUD-VASH housing voucher program and its effectiveness.
+As reported by the New York Times article in 2024, the program has helped reduce veteran homelessness.

 Following his work in Washington, Mangano established the American Round Table to Abolish Homelessness in 2009 and serves as President and CEO, working directly with state and local jurisdictional leaders.
-In July 2019, CA Governor Newsom named Mangano to the new Governor’s Council of Regional Homeless Advisors He also serves as the Vice Chair of the VA Secretary’s Advisory Board on homeless veterans in Los Angeles.
+He was announced as a member of Governor Newsom’s Council of Regional Homeless Advisors, which he joined in July 2019.
+He also served as the Vice Chair of the VA Secretary’s Advisory Board on homeless veterans in Los Angeles from 2017 to 2023.

+In October 2022, Mangano was named as a member of the Cal Interagency Council on Homelessness Advisory Committee.
+He has also been invited to join mayors, policymakers and others at Bipartisan Policy Center events to discuss expanding housing solutions for homeless individuals and veterans.

+Mangano also advocated for recognizing unaccompanied homeless women as a specific subpopulation in HUD homeless programs.
+Historically, HUD defined homelessness by individuals or families, only recognizing women among veterans.
+At national gatherings convened by his organization, he highlighted the lack of resources for unaccompanied homeless women.
+Since 2015, HUD started reporting on the number of unaccompanied homeless women.

 Books

 Mangano is the author of The Primacy of Research: Getting to Housing First in the United States – A Policymaker’s Perspective in Housing, Citizenship, and Communities for People with Serious Mental Illness (Oxford University Press, 2017).
 He co-authored the working paper on Ending Homelessness for the 2015 American Academy of Social Work and Social Welfare Grand Challenge to End Homelessness and authored Replenishing Social Capital in the Lives of Homeless People: Overcoming Stigma Through Housing and Employment.